 Cost Recovery for Nuclear/IGCC Power Plants - HB 4057 by Rep. Rehwinkle-Vasilinda (D) and HB 395 by Rep. Murphy (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.
-HB 395 also would require the utility to refund any precompletion funds to the ratepayers and would prevent the utility from charging the ratepayers to offset lost revenues.
+HB 395 also would require the utility to refund any pre-completion funds to the ratepayers and would prevent the utility from charging the ratepayers to offset lost revenues.

-Renewable Energy Tax Credit - SB 1272 by Sen. Hukill (R) would extend the \$.01 per kWh energy production tax credit indefinitely, allowing participants to offset a portion of the corporate income tax, for new renewable facilities and facilities that increase the investment by 50%.
+Renewable Energy Tax Credit - HB 7099 by the Finance and Tax Committee and Rep. Gaetz (R) and SB 1272 by Sen. Hukill (R) would extend the \$.01 per kWh energy production tax credit indefinitely, allowing participants to offset a portion of the corporate income tax, for new renewable facilities and facilities that increase the investment by 50%.
 The current credit cap of \$10,000,000 would be raised to \$15,000,000.
 The bill would also allow unused funds to rollover to the next fiscal year.
+HB 7099 and SB 1272 passed out of their first committee.